swatid26/swatid26.github.io/project_3.md

 <img src="images/Screenshot 2023-02-01 094104.png"/>

-### 3. Improve Productivity: How the orders were distributed across days and time during the day?
+### 3. Improve Productivity: How the orders were distributed across months, days and time during the year?

-### 4. Understand customer purchase behaviour: What is average order value on various days in the month?
+### 4. Understand customer purchase behaviour: What is average order value on various days in a month?